Interested in contributing?

 Frequently asked questions

-We aim to put articles through a quick review process.
-As long as you respond to our comments quickly, we hope that your article will be online in a matter of days or weeks.
+We aim to put articles through a relatively quick review process, although this depends on the availability and commitments of editors, who all work on Youth and Policy as volunteers.
+As long as you respond to our comments quickly, we hope that your article will be online in a matter of weeks.
+If your article is particularly time-sensitive, feel free to indicate this on the submission form; however, we cannot guarantee publication to any specific timescale.

 Please see the editorial in our final issue (116).